 Pneumococcal conjugate vaccine can cause soreness at the injection site and low-grade fever, but is not associated with serious side effects.

 Polio virus can spread to the nervous system and cause temporary or permanent paralysis.
-While polio was eliminated from the U.S. in 1979, it is still endemic in Afghanistan, Pakistan, and Nigeria, and is only a plane ride away.
+While the last case of polio was seen in the U.S. in 1979, it still occurs in other parts of the world and transmission has never been stopped in Afghanistan and Pakistan.
+With the frequency of international travel, polio is only a plane ride away.
 The world is trying to eradicate polio for good, and vaccinating your child is a crucial way to help attain this goal.